I must have heard this often used consolation phrase a thousand times back then.

 “Time will heal all wounds… eventually.”

-The only advice that really helped me in the very beginning of my breakup, (2 days after), came from a close friend wanting to give me comfort.
+The only advice that really helped me in the very beginning of my breakup, (two days after), came from a close friend wanting to give me comfort.

-He just said that all of this must be a mistake, and that she will come to her senses eventually.
-“After all”, he said, “you were about to getting married.”
+He just said that all of this must be a mistake and that she will come to her senses eventually.
+“After all,” he said, “you were about to get married.”

 1. There is nothing that can make the pain go away in an instant

 There is no magic pill or spell.

 There is nothing that anyone could say or do to make your pain disappear completely in an instant.

 Even if your girl/boyfriend came back, (which happens very rarely), there will be a scar, and the relationship is seldom as it were before.

 They will give advice, consolation or some stories they've heard or experienced before.